strawlab/flydra/flydra-sphinx-docs/getting_started.rst

 Editing the documentation
 -------------------------

 This documentation is built with Sphinx_ 0.5.
+(Although there is a bug that prevents a valid LaTeX file being generated that is fixed in Sphinx 0.6.)

 .. _Sphinx: http://sphinx.pocoo.org/